Skip to content

 You can also delete a document by its ID directly from the manager.

-await Product.objects.delete(pk="my-custom-id")
+await Product.documents.delete(id="my-auto-id")

 Querying Data

 The Firestore ORM provides a powerful and intuitive API for querying your data.
 You can filter, order, and limit your results with ease.
-To start querying, you use the .objects manager on your model class.
+To start querying, you use the .documents manager on your model class.

 Getting All Documents